KinG-InFeT/NLoader/README.md

 with your app id and save file

+    [BUILD PROBLEM?]
+Read This: https://github.com/KinG-InFeT/NLoader/issues/1

-* [IOS] Beware, it could happen that the framework QuartzCore.framework not added correctly (BUG of cordova?)
-And for not having compilation problems, please add it manually.
+* [IOS] Beware, it could happen that the framework **QuartzCore.framework** not added correctly (_BUG of cordova?_) And for not having compilation problems, please add it manually.

 * Call the plugin for run loader